annappo/GPS-Tutorial/README.md

 - would like to carry out GPS tracking in real-time based on an SDR,
 - enjoy programming of devices.

 If you are not familiar with *JupyterLab*, you can start with the PDF version of the tutorial.
-Beginners are offered help with the installation of *Python* and *JupyterLab* in the appendix.
+Beginners are offered help with the installation of *Python* and *JupyterLab* on Windows, Linux and MacOS in the appendix.

 ## Installation